 Valentine’s Day at bars can get a little fun and flirty in Singapore.
 For No Sleep Club, located on Keong Saik Road, every day seems like Valentine’s Day.

-One of the busy street’s more discrete but established watering holes, No Sleep Club came in 15th on Asia’s 50 Best Bars 2022 list and has become a popular date spot, especially for those meeting for the first after matching on dating apps.
+One of the busy street’s more discrete but established watering holes, No Sleep Club came in 15th on Asia’s 50 Best Bars 2022 list and has become a popular date spot, especially for those meeting for the first time after matching on dating apps.

-No Sleep Club’s owner, Juan “Jun” Yijun, told us she has seen more than his fair share of “awkward first dates”.
+No Sleep Club’s owner, Juan “Jun” Yijun, told us she has seen more than her fair share of “awkward first dates”.
 But the 39-year-old doesn’t know why the bar attracts so many couples, considering that they have been an anti-Valentine’s Day establishment for years.

 One particular year, the bar did a “dirty” V-Day where all the food served was made purposely messy to consume, not typically what you’d choose for a first date.
 Another year, they only accepted bookings in odd numbers for singles, or groups in threes and fives.